jj-chenjunjie/angular-select2/README.md

-# angular-select2
+angular-select2
+=

-select2 for angular version 0.0.1
+select2 for angular